UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

 # VIC Model Output Formatting

-## How to control the contents of VIC output files

-These instructions apply to VIC model versions 4.0.6 and later.
-In earlier versions of VIC, the user has little control over the contents of VIC output files without changing the VIC source code.

 ## Specifying Output Files and Variables

-In earlier versions of VIC, the set of output files and their contents were hard-coded.
-Users inevitably had to modify the code to produce the type of output they wanted, and had to merge their changes into any new versions of the code as they were released.

-VIC (4.0.6 and later) now allows the user to specify exactly which output files to create and which variables to store in each file.
+VIC allows the user to specify exactly which output files to create and which variables to store in each file.
 This way, users can save space by only writing those variables that are useful, and will be less likely to need to maintain a private version of the code to do this.

 **Main points:**